Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Wildlife Viewing and Photography

-Wildlife in Connecticut is varied and tons of fun to go see.
+Wildlife in Connecticut is varied and tons of fun to see.
 Some of the best places to see wildlife in this state are the many state parks and forests.
-Hammonasset Beach State Park, for instance, is the perfect place to see white-tailed deer, foxes, coyotes, marine life, and many birds of prey.
+Hammonasset Beach State Park is the perfect place to see white-tailed deer, foxes, coyotes, marine life, and many birds of prey.
 More marine life can be seen off the shores of Silver Sands State Park, and Sleeping Giant State Park is home to black bears!

 Family-Friendly Activities and Attractions

 There are plenty of awesome family-friendly activities and attractions in Connecticut.
-Visit the city of New Haven for an awesome ropes course and an interesting museum, check out the many Connecticut state parks, or make a point of learning about history.
+Visit the city of New Haven for an awesome ropes course and an interesting museum, check out the many Connecticut state parks, or learn about the state’s history.

 Historical Sites and Museums

-Another option?
-Head to a museum or two.
-Some of the best museums in Connecticut include the aforementioned Mystic Seaport Museum and Mark Twain House.
+You could also head to a museum or two.
+Some of the best museums in Connecticut include the aforementioned Mystic Seaport Museum and the Mark Twain House.
 We also love Kidcity Children’s Museum in Middletown and The Carousel Museum in Bristol.

 Amusement Park, Zoos, and Wildlife Refuges

 Amusement parks are one of the very best ways to entertain the whole family while on vacation.
-Fortunately, Connecticut is home to some great amusement parks that are sure to please.
+Fortunately, Connecticut is home to some great amusement parks.

-Lake Compounce Theme Park is known as the state’s best amusement park, and it’s the oldest continuously running theme park in the country for a good reason.
-Meanwhile, Adventure Park at Storrs offers some different kinds of attractions that are perfect for the adventurous crowd.
+Lake Compounce Theme Park is known as the state’s best amusement park, and it’s the oldest continuously running theme park in the country.
+Meanwhile, Adventure Park at Storrs offers different kinds of attractions that are perfect for the adventurous crowd.

 Prefer a zoo over an amusement park?
-Connecticut has plenty of those as well.
+Connecticut has places to view animals and sea life as well.
 The Beardsley Zoo in Bridgeport is an amazing place to learn about animals, while the Riverside Reptile Education Center in Enfield is perfect for those reptile lovers out there, and Mystic Aquarium is tons of fun for viewing marine animals.

 Safety and Preparedness when RV Camping in Connecticut